aklos/magicmouse-hid/README.md

 # Linux Apple Magic Mouse 2 and Magic Trackpad 2 Driver

-This repository contains the linux hid-magicmouse driver with Magic Trackpad 2 and Magic Mouse 2 support for Linux 4.18 onwards.
+This repository contains the linux hid-magicmouse2 driver with Magic Trackpad 2 and Magic Mouse 2 support for Linux 4.18 onwards.
 For older kernels you might have to diff and backport.
 It also contains 2 fixes to the Magic Mouse 2 regarding Bluetooth random disconnections and this driver not loading on bluetooth reconnection.

 This driver is based off of the work of @robotrovsky, @svartalf, @0xABAD and probably others.